Services

 Worked example

-Worked example: a multi-system operator stuck before a platform rebuild
+Worked example: a platform rebuild stuck on basic definitions

-A service business wants to rebuild its customer platform and add AI support, but leadership cannot agree on what counts as an active job, who owns status changes, or which system is the source of truth for pricing, fulfillment, and customer commitments.
+A service business wants to rebuild its customer platform and add AI support, but leadership cannot agree on what counts as an active job, who owns status changes, or which system controls pricing, fulfillment, and customer commitments.
 Every planning session turns into a naming argument.

 Decision packet